-30. “Dock” means a fixed or floating structure extending from land out over water, including access walkways, terminal platforms, catwalks, mooring pilings, lifts, davits, and other associated water-dependent structures, used for mooring and accessing vessels.
+“Dock” means a fixed or floating structure extending from land out over water, including access walkways, terminal platforms, catwalks, mooring pilings, lifts, davits, and other associated water-dependent structures, used for mooring and accessing vessels.

+“Downstream Hazard Potential” means the category of a dam that indicates its potential adverse impact on the downstream areas should the dam or its appurtenant structures fail or be mis-operated.
+The Downstream Hazard Potential reflects probable loss of human life or adverse impacts on economic, environmental, or lifeline interests, or other concerns, such as water quality degradation.
+The Downstream Hazard may be one of three categories: High Hazard Potential, Significant Hazard Potential, and Low Hazard Potential.
+The categories and methodologies to evaluate each are described in Appendix L in this Volume.

-31. “Drainage basin” means a subdivision of a watershed [Section 373.403(9), F.S.].
+“Drainage basin” means a subdivision of a watershed [Section 373.403(9), F.S.].

-32. “Drainage ditch” or “irrigation ditch” means a man-made trench that is dug for the purpose of draining water from the land or for transporting water for use on the land and that is not built for navigational purposes.
+“Drainage ditch” or “irrigation ditch” means a man-made trench that is dug for the purpose of draining water from the land or for transporting water for use on the land and that is not built for navigational purposes.
 [Section 403.803(7), F.S.]